davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

 `org.springframework.geode.config.annotation.ClusterAwareConfiguration`
-logger to `INFO`, you get more details from the `@EnableClusterAware` functionality when applying the logic to determine the presence of an {pivotal-gemfire-name} cluster, such as which explicitly or implicitly configured connections were successful.
+logger to `INFO`, you get more details from the `@EnableClusterAware` functionality when applying the logic to determine the presence of an VMware GemFire cluster, such as which explicitly or implicitly configured connections were successful.